-Emma at Therapeutic service is able to provide a bespoke ‘Therapeutic Service’ enabling you to reach a greater sense of wellbeing and deeper relaxation.
+Emma at Therapeutic service is able to provide a bespoke ‘Therapeutic massage service’ enabling you to reach a greater sense of wellbeing and deeper relaxation.
 I believe massage is for everyone and I can cater for all ages.

 I have achieved many accredited qualifications in massage and have my own established home-based therapy treatment room.
 The Therapy room is equipped with a luxury wide massage therapy table/bed providing you with the best in comfort.
 The therapy bed is able to take a weights of up to 32 Stone and heights of approx. 6.5ft so limits exclusions and gives full comfort.
 I also offer chair massage if the therapy bed is not suitable.

-I can offer a massage to suit your requirements; be it gentle massage for deep relaxation or a deep tissue massage tackling those annoying knots in your shoulders.
-Both light and deeper massage is guaranteed to be relaxing and give you a good night’s sleep.
+I can offer a massage to suit your requirements; be it gentle massage for deep relaxation or a deep tissue massage tackling those annoying knots most commonly found in your shoulders.
+Both light and deeper massage technique is guaranteed to be relaxing, relieve muscle tension and give you a good night’s sleep.

 I use a variety of aromatherapy massage wax’s, luxury oils, creams and coconut oil for you to choose from for your massage.

 Massage will be carried using standard massage towelling method so you are covered at all times and only revealing the area that will be worked on.
 In some cases massage can be carried out fully clothed.

 Massage can be seated (chair or wheelchair) or using standard therapy treatment couch

-I have an enhanced DBS and is fully insured which means she can also work with children, vulnerable adults and adults with disabilities.
+I have an enhanced DBS and is fully insured which means I can also work with children, vulnerable adults and adults with disabilities.

 Benefits of Massage Therapy